mermaidpurse/wrapsher/docs/wrapsher.md

 # Wrapsher

-Wrapsher is a programming language which compiles (or transpiles) to POSIX sh-compliant shell code.
+Wrapsher is a programming language which compiles to POSIX sh-compliant shell code.
 The resulting shell scripts can be run on any system with a POSIX-compliant `sh`.

 The core language is implemented in
 [pure POSIX shell](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/contents.html)